-There are multiple recipes that use cornmeal and this sour cherries sweet cornbread recipe is one of them.
-The recipe is coming from a blog that belongs to one of the most famous chefs of Romania who made this bread following one of his mother’s recipes.
+The recipe is inspired from a blog that belongs to one of the most famous chefs of Romania who made this bread following one of his mother’s recipes.

 I loved the recipe because it has many ingredients that are close to my heart when it comes to the Romanian Cuisine: cornmeal, semolina, sour cherries.
 It is a rustic sweet bread that is also very easy to put together.